Friend of the blog, Andy Zach, author of Zombie Turkeys, reviews the best online tax software.

 I didn't exhaustively compare the results from the two programs.
 Once I saw this discrepancy, I lost all faith in Credit Karma.
 Sometimes free isn't worth the price.

 This is the program I've used for over ten years, so I'm happy with it.
 I have great faith that they are up to date with the latest tax law and tax forms, and they lead you through all possible options on income, deductions, and tax credits.

 Further, they archive your tax forms and use them from year to year, so you don't have to re-enter the same data each year.
 But they do check to see if the data has changed.

-They provide you a state income tax form with your federal and here is my first beef: you must pay for your state filing as well as the Federal filing.
+They provide you a state income tax form with your federal, and here is my first beef: you must pay for your state filing as well as the Federal filing.
 This is an additional cost ($14-15) I do not take.
-I’d rather copy the data into the Illinois form myself and file for free.
+I'd first copy the data into the Illinois form myself and file for free.